 Boston University receives substantial funding from the federal government and other sources in the support of sponsored programs.
 Office of Management and Budget Uniform Guidance, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal requires recipients of federal funding to maintain a system that documents and supports individual distribution of activities and associated payroll charges to sponsored agreements.
 Boston University applies these standards to all sponsors through the Personnel Activity Report (Personnel Activity Report You can find details about Per...) system which is driven by salary information recorded in the University’s payroll system.

-In accordance with OMB Uniform Guidance, whenever it is apparent that a significant change in work activity that is directly or indirectly charged to sponsored agreements will occur or has occurred, the change will be documented over the signature of a responsible official and entered into the system.
+In accordance with OMB Uniform Guidance, whenever it is apparent that a significant change in work activity that is charged to sponsored agreements will occur or has occurred, the change will be documented over the signature of a responsible official and entered into the system.
 The Salary Adjustment Request Form is the mechanism used by the University to retroactively record these changes in the University payroll system.

 2. Covered Parties

 This procedure applies to all individuals with salaries and wages supported by sponsored awards.

 The term Effort is used for persons charged to Sponsored Res...
 More is the time spent on any University activity by an individual, expressed as a percentage of the individual’s Total University Effort.

 Effort Certification is the certified affirmation by the individual completing each PAR that the percentages of effort reported on the form are accurate and reasonably reflect their professional activity during the reporting period.

 Cost transfers are the reassignment of expenses to or from sponsored projects after initially being charged to a separate funding source.

 Salary adjustments are the transfer of payroll expenses to or from sponsored projects after initially being charged to a separate funding source.